 Instead of writing what they want, and how they want to write it they suddenly have to consider another point of view on their blog: Their audience and customers.

-Where previously your blog could be anything from a collection of stories to a notebook for thoughts and a colorful mix of topics, you now have to put more focus into your blogging and consider how your audience will perceive and like what you do on your blog – and what is more, you have to think about how you can even reach an audience.
+Where previously your blog could be anything from a collection of stories to a journal for thoughts and a colorful mix of topics, you now have to put more focus into your blogging and consider how your audience will perceive and like what you do on your blog.

 Make your blogging life easier with the following 6 blogging best practices and tips that will help you stick to blogging – and make it grow!